 Close-up View of the Two Witches

 Bubbling Cauldron, Spooky House and Eerie Night Sky Complete the Scene

 I made a cauldron to put behind the witches and gave them a spooky nighttime setting in front the moon.
 To give the skirt some dimension I folded it before I cut it out and then fluffed it a little when I glued it down.
 These dresses worked very nicely.
 The yellow dress on the witch on the right is plain yellow cardstock stamped with one of my favorite new Christmas background stamps - Sparkles.
 I think it makes a great pattern for the dress.

-I used the same Distress Oxides for the background night sky that I used in my previous wall hanging – the Grumpy Back Seat Driver.
+I used the same Distress Oxides for the background night sky that I used in my previous wall hanging - the Grumpy Back Seat Driver.
 I added the new Haunted House Sizzix Thinlits die with yellow windows and edged the house and windows with white distress crayon.
-I also stamped the background with the new Spider stamp using Iced Spruce Distress Oxide, but I made an error here.
-I stamped over my moon and it just looked weird so I had to make a new moon and glued that on top.
+Also I stamped the background with the new Spider stamp using Iced Spruce Distress Oxide, but I made an error here.
+When I stamped over my moon and it just looked weird so I had to make a new moon and glued that on top.
 Fortunately, my error worked out because it gave the moon so much more dimension.

 Once again I used the Sizzix Poison embossing folder.
 I love how it makes such a creepy label.
 The sidebar has a spider web and with various tokens hanging from it and a toxique vial.
 I stamped some Halloween stamps below and then while the ink was still wet I pulled a paint brush through them to mimic streaking or melting.
 I did the same thing when I stamped the Happy Halloween at the top, then embossed it with clear embossing powder.